Your ultimate guide to filter machine coffee

 This said, in situations such as when you have guests over and you’re brewing larger volumes (over 1l), your grind size should be slightly coarser.
 Similarly, darker roasts tend to be more brittle, so again your grind can go a little coarser.
 On the other hand, beans from higher altitudes sometimes need to be ground to a finer texture than you’re used to.

-If grind size isn’t something you feel comfortable experimenting with or you’d rather keep your brewing process as simple as possible, Coffee Direct offers 106 delicious roasts that are perfect for a filter coffee maker and are delivered straight to you home, pre-ground to order.
+If grind size isn’t something you feel comfortable experimenting with or you’d rather keep your brewing process as simple as possible, Coffee Direct offers over 100 delicious roasts that are perfect for a filter coffee maker and are delivered straight to you home, pre-ground to order.
 Just pick the ‘filter’ option when asked to ‘choose a grind’ and sort by price high to price low (or price low to price high) to find the exact roast for your budget.

 How to make filter coffee: your step by step guide to brewing at home